mikaelk/Sea_Clearly/README.md

 # Sea_Clearly
-Repo to run parcels simulations, and to postprocess the results, visualizing origins and destinations of marine litter
+Repo to run parcels simulations, and to postprocess the results, visualizing origins and destinations of marine pollution such as microplastics

 Step 1):